Tools4everBV/HelloID-Conn-Prov-Source-Cpage/README.md

 </p>

-_For more information about our HelloID PowerShell connectors, please refer to our general [Documentation](https://docs.helloid.com/hc/en-us/articles/360012557600-Configure-a-custom-PowerShell-source-system) page_

-# HelloID Docs
+## HelloID Docs
 The official HelloID documentation can be found at: https://docs.helloid.com/

+## Getting help

+For more information on how to configure a HelloID PowerShell connector, please refer to our [documentation](https://docs.helloid.com/hc/en-us/articles/360012557600-Configure-a-custom-PowerShell-source-system) pages

+If you need help, feel free to ask questions on our [forum](https://forum.helloid.com)_